 are not serious enough to need treatment.
 But your child may need a platelet blood

-What are the complications of thrombocytopenia in the newborn?
+What are the possible complications of thrombocytopenia in the newborn?

-Babies that don’t have enough platelets may have bleeding into the tissues.
+Babies who don’t have enough platelets may have bleeding into the tissues.
 Bruising

 of the skin is common.
 With bleeding, the red blood cells break down.
 This makes bilirubin.
 Bilirubin